 The shift toward smaller sized tumors at diagnosis occurs when incidence rates for smaller sized tumors increase more over time than the incidence rates of larger sized tumors.
 Growth of the share of smaller sized tumors implies an increase in their contribution to gains in overall life expectancy, while shrinkage of the share of larger sized tumors implies a decrease in their contribution.
-Using an established demographic method, we calculated how much of the change in life expectancy over time was the result of changes in the aforementioned three factors.
-We schematically represent our approach in Supplementary Materials Sections D-G.
+Using an established demographic method, we calculated how much of the change in life expectancy over time was the result of changes in the aforementioned three factors.11,12,15 We schematically represent our approach in Supplementary Materials Sections D-G.

-To assess the robustness of our findings to the overdiagnosis level, we 3.
-RESULTS
+To assess the robustness of our findings to the overdiagnosis level, we conducted two sensitivity analyses.
+First, we varied the overdiagnosis level from 0% to 52% for all tumors ≤3cm.
+We set the lower bound at its theoretical minimum of 0% and the upper bound based on the highest estimate from randomized screening trials and observational studies.16–20 Second, we individually varied the overdiagnosis level from 0% to 97% for tumors <1cm and from 0% to 52% for 1-3cm tumors.
+We set the upper bound based on the smallest percentage of patients diagnosed with <1cm tumors who subsequently died of breast cancer within 10 years (3%).

+3. RESULTS

 3.1.
 Incidence Rates, Size Distribution, and Case Fatality Rates.
 The incidence rate of <1cm and 1-2cm tumors increased between 1975 and 2002 (Figure 1, Panel A).
 For example, the incidence rate of <1cm tumors rose from 42 to 350 cases per 100,000 over this time period.
 The steepest gain occurred between 1984 and 1988.
 In contrast to these smaller sized tumors, the incidence rates of 2-3cm, 3-5cm and ≥5cm increased from 1975, peaked around 1984, and decreased thereafter.